 Children and Youth with Special Health Care Needs

-The program promotes an integrated system of services for infants, children and youth up to age 18 years who have or are at risk for chronic physical, developmental, behavioral, or emotional conditions and require health and related services of a type or amount beyond what is generally needed.
-The program supports families with resources and linkages to community services including family support, care coordination, and health information.
+CYSHCN promotes an integrated system of services for infants, children and youth up to age 18 who may have or are at risk for medical, physical, developmental or behavioral healthcare conditions which require an extension of healthcare related services beyond primary care.
+The program supports families with resources and linkages to community services including support, coordination and health education.

 Eligibility